jlmacle/simple-accessible-todolist_backend/README.md

-The back-end for this project of accessible to-do list uses Spring and PostgreSQL.
+The back-end for this project of simple accessible to-do list uses Spring and PostgreSQL.

 Instructions for running the back-end code are available: